 Hierarchical determinism: how Bitcoin's HD wallets are born

 In my explainer on mnemonic seeds, we explored how recovery phrases emerge from pure entropy - coin tosses, dice rolls, pure randomness.
-We learned how that randomness is encoded into a string of words: easier to memorize and backup than a really big number.
+We learned how that randomness is encoded into a string of words: easier to memorise and backup than a really big number.

 But that’s not the whole story.
 After generating a mnemonic, how does a wallet conjure up addresses?
 Why do those addresses always appear in the same order, every time?
 How does your seed phrase turn into extended keys, derivation paths, and the whole branching architecture of your wallet?